Abdul2/engineering-and-architecture/principles/twelve-factor.md

 11. Logs as event streams
     - the app should not concern itself with routing or storing its logging output
     - each running process writes its event stream, unbuffered, to stdout
-    - logs are viewed by developers in their local consoles and in prod they are automatically captured as a stream of events and pushed into a consolidated system
+    - logs are viewed by developers in their local consoles and in prod they are automatically captured as a stream of events and pushed into a consolidated system such as [Logstash](https://www.elastic.co/products/logstash)
 12. Admin access via a REPL
     - console access to prod is a critical administrative and debugging tool
-    - most languages have a REPL which makes it easy to run scripts in the appropriate execution environment
+    - most languages have a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) which makes it easy to run scripts in the appropriate execution environment
     - one-off admin processes should ship with application code and run against a release, using the same codebase and config